Alan-Foster/Bubblewrap-App/README.md

 ## Changelog

+* 0.2.0 - Completely redesigned the height and width bubble generation code.
 * 0.1.0 - Learned how version control works.
 Somehow figured out how to increase app width
 * 0.0.11 - Added bubble counter to top of app.
 * 0.0.10 - Oh God Everything is Broken Why Didn't I Become A Dentist